andrei1058/docs/docs/BedWarsProxy/faq.md

 If you are using the correct commands, then make sure that `bungeecord` is set to `true` in `spigot.yml` on all servers (lobby and arenas)

+## Sometimes when I join an arena, it kicks me saying `Restarting`

+This could be because you took to long to log in, so timed out for joining the arena.

+To fix this, increase the `bwp-timeout` option in the bedwars1058 config.
+It's in miliseconds, so 1000 = 1 second.
+The default is 5000, so 5 seconds.